Apartheid MuseumCurrently Open [Closes at 05:00 pm]

 - Address: Northern Park Way and Gold Reef Rd, Johannesburg, 2001, South Africa

 - Timings: 09:00 am - 05:00 pm Details

 - Time Required: 02:00 Hrs

-- Tags: History Museum, Family And Kids, Specialty Museum
+- Tags: History Museums, Family And Kids, Specialty Museums

 The Apartheid Museum is an assortment of separate museum buildings which illustrate mutual exclusion in their purpose and exhibition.
 This Museum was primarily built in honour of the struggle against apartheid, besides depicting the cultural and developmental history of South Africa during the 20th century.
 The Museum facilitates the visitors with complete guided tour and video and audio assistance and directions, along with exhibitions about the historical revolution against apartheid.
 The maintenance of the museum is done by a non profit organization of trustees.
 Thus the museum is preserved and run by the numerous provincial donations and sponsorships of the contributors functioning in Johannesburg.

 - The Apartheid Museum has a Casino in the adjoining Gold Reef City, which was introduced to enhance the tourism industry and fame of the museum.

 - Adults RAND 65; Pensioners, students, children RAND 50.

 Love this?
 Explore the entire list of things to do in Johannesburg before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Johannesburg and book an accommodation of your choice.

 74.92% of people who visit Johannesburg include Apartheid Museum in their plan